 As part of Leighnor Aircraft's rental application, we will request your pilot's certificate information and your medical certification status.

 Register for a FREE Flight Schedule Pro account

 Flight Schedule Pro is a web application that Leighnor Aircraft uses to schedule and bill aircraft and instructors.

 The rental agreement is the rules by which renters are expected to operate our aircraft and our business policies.
 This form is required before any flight in our aircraft.

 Contact a flight instructor to schedule a checkout in the aircraft.

-Submit the rental application and rental agreement
+Submit the rental application form

 Request Prescott Airport Gate Codes